Goto Islands in Nagasaki

-If you visit Goto Islands during summer, please make to reserve the ferry beforehand, but during winter season there is no need to book ahead of time.
+If you visit Goto Islands during summer, please make reservations for the ferry beforehand, but during winter season there is no need to book ahead of time.

-The restaurant at Hotel Margherita serves a mixed fusion style of Japanese and European foods.
-The capacity of this accommodation was not large, so the restaurant was not crowded and we could have nice service from the staff.
+The restaurant at Hotel Margherita served a mixed fusion style of Japanese and European foods.
+The capacity of this accommodation is not large, so the restaurant was not crowded and we could receive nice service from the staff.

-In Goto Islands, every small village has their own church.
+In Goto Islands, every small village had their own church.
 It was amazing to see various kinds of architecture.

-There is a long history of whaling and if you have interest in this, you can see its history at the Whaling Museum at Arikawa Harbor on Nakadori Island.
+There has been a long history of whaling in Japan and if you have interest in this, you can learn more at the Whaling Museum at Arikawa Harbor on Nakadori Island.

 After all, we chose Hamaguri (clam) Beach for our final destination in Goto Islands.
 We wanted to play on the beach before leaving here.
 My kids were so excited to know Hamaguri Beach was the name of a shell and they started to dig until they became sweaty.
 Finally, they found a small clam.
 We brought it to our hotel room and put it in boiling water for eating.